Redeemer Baptist Church: Crisis

-Following negative comments made by Greens MLC Dr John Kaye in the NSW Parliament, Russel Bailey, elder of Redeemer Baptist Church submitted a citizen's right of reply to the NSW Parliament.
+Following comments made on both 20 June 2007 and 3 April 2008 in the NSW Parliament by Dr John Kaye MLC (Greens), Russel Bailey, an elder of the Redeemer Baptist Church and the bursar of Redeemer Baptist School submitted a citizen's right of reply to the Parliament to both statements by Dr Kaye.

 In 2008, a settlement was reached between the school and Grahame Glossop, one of the critics of the school.
 Glossop stated, "I am very happy that we were able to bring the litigation between the school and myself to a final conclusion.
 I believe this has been a very stressful period for all concerned.
 It is regrettable that the relationship we once shared when my daughter attended your school has deteriorated over time.
 I hold no ill feeling against you the school, or any other parties related to this matter.
 My only concern now is to get on with my life and put the past four years behind me...I wish you and the school all the best now and into the future."

-Leadership transition

-The Redeemer Baptist School named their library the NF Cannon Library in tribute to the founding principal in August 2011.

 Noel Cannon died on 25 February 2012 with tribute being paid to Cannon in NSW Parliament.

-Noel Cannon was succeeded by his son Jonathan as the principal of the School and leader of the Church.
+Cannon was succeeded by his son, Jonathan, as the principal of the Redeemer Baptist School and leader of the Redeemer Baptist Church.